Smoothness in the $l_p$ Minkowski problem for $p<1$: Some results on Monge-Amp ere equations in Euclidean space

 \begin{corollary} Let $\tau_2>\tau_1>0$, and let $g$ be a function defined on an open convex set $\Omega\subset\R^n$, $n\geq 2$, such that $\tau_2>g(x)>\tau_1$ for $x\in\Omega$.
 For $p<1$, let $v$ be a non-negative convex solution of

 If $S=\{x\in \Omega:v(x)=0\}$ is non-empty, compact and $\mu_v(S)=0$, and $v$ is locally strictly convex on $\Omega\backslash S$, then $S$ is a point. \end{corollary} \begin{proof} All we have to check that ${\rm dim}\, S\leq n-1$.
-It follows from the fact that the left hand side of the differential equation is zero on $S$, while the right hand side is positive. \end{proof}
+It follows from the fact that the left-hand side of the differential equation is zero on $S$, while the right-hand side is positive. \end{proof}

-The following result by Caffarelli (see Theorem~1 and Corollary~1 in \cite{Caf90a}), handles the part of the boundary of a convex body $K$ where the support function at some normal vector is positive.
+The following result by L.~Caffarelli (see Theorem~1 and Corollary~1 in \cite{Caf90a}) is the key in handling the regularity and strict convexity of the part of the boundary of a convex body $K$ where the support function at some normal vector is positive.

 \begin{theorem}[Caffarelli] Let $\lambda_2>\lambda_1>0$, and let $v$ be a convex function on an open convex set $\Omega\subset \R^n$ such that

 in the sense of measure. \begin{enumerate}[(i)] \item If $v$ is non-negative and $S=\{x\in\Omega:\,v(x)=0\}$ is not a point, then $S$ has no extremal point in $\Omega$. \item If $v$ is strictly convex, then $v$ is $C^1$. \end{enumerate} \end{theorem} We recall that \eqref{aggiunta} is equivalent to saying that for each Borel set $\omega\subset \Omega$ we have